danielwertheim/mynatsclient/README.md

 - Dispose the `IConsumerSubscription` returned by the `consumer.Subscribe` or `consumer.SubscribeAsync` methods.
 - Dispose the `NatsConsumer` and it will take care of the subscriptions.
 - Pass the `IConsumerSubscription` to any of the `consumer.Unsubscribe(subscription)` or `consumer.UnsubscribeAsync(subscription)`

+### Auto unsubscribe
+When using any of the `Subscribe|SubscribeAsync`overloads that take a `SubscriptionInfo`, then you can optionally specify `maxMessages`, which will send an `Unsub` to the broker with this argument for the subject, so that you only receive max number of messages on that subscription.

 **NOTE** it's perfectly fine to do both e.g. `subscription.Dispose` as well as `consumer.Dispose` or e.g. `consumer.Unsubscribe` and then `subscription.Dispose`.